JasonMa0012/LWGUI/README_CN.md

 /// Tooltip, describes the details of the property.
 (Default: property.name and property default value)
 /// You can also use "#Text" in DisplayName to add Tooltip that supports Multi-Language.
 /// tooltip：a single-line string to display, support up to 4 ','.
 (Default: Newline)
-/// tips: Modifying Decorator parameters in Shader requires refreshing the cache by modifying the Property default value public TooltipDecorator(string tooltip)
+public TooltipDecorator(string tooltip)
 ```